Invoke-Robin/Invoke-Robin.github.io/_posts/2025-09-07-Invoke-RestRequest.md

 ```
 ### Error handling

 When things go wrong, we need to properly display good information to the user.
-You are probably the one that will need to fix the problem if you've shared the module someone else, so the better the error information the less time you have to spend in the debugger!
+You are probably the one that will need to fix the problem if you've shared the module with someone else, so the better the error information the less time you have to spend in the debugger!
 Usually Graph returns error details deeply nested into the response, I try to format this nicely and output only what is necessary to quickly figure out what's wrong.
 I also send the whole errorobject to the global scoped variable `$ResponseError`.
 > You are not supposed to use global scoped variables but this way we can retrieve the full error if needed even if the script has exited but the PowerShell session is still running.
 > This might save you time in the debugger or riddling your code with `Write-Host`.